- 110 million cubic metres of sand dredged

 - 11 kilometres breakwater

 Everyone recognises the palm-shaped Palm Jumeirah island in Dubai.
 This remarkable, world-renowned megaproject was Van Oord’s first showpiece in Dubai.
 Since then, 2001, Van Oord has continued to be a crucial partner in this region.
 Not only for replenishing beaches on the Palm, but also for projects such as The World, Deira Islands, and, most recently, Island 2 and Bluewaters Island.
 Our latest challenge?
 The new waterfront of Deira Islands.
+And there’s more to come: Van Oord is also involved in the creation of the iconic waterfront project, the Dubai Harbour.

 Proud builder of the Palm